-- 38. (1) Any person who- - contravenes or fails to comply with any of the provisions of this Ordinance for which no separate penalty is provided; - (b) contravenes or fails to comply with the provisions of any Banking or Financial Services Directive or regulation; - fails to comply with any lawful order or requirement of the Regulatory Authority; (c) - fails to comply with any lawful order or requirement of any other person made (d)under this Ordinance; - without reasonable excuse alters, suppresses, conceals, destroys or refuses to (e) produce any document which he is lawfully required to produce by any person under this Ordinance; or - willfully obstructs any person exercising powers or functions under this Ordinance; is guilty of an offence and liable on summary conviction to a fine not exceeding £5,000 or to imprisonment for a term not exceeding two years, or to both. - Where an offence under this Ordinance is committed by a body corporate and is proved to have been committed with the consent or connivance of any manager, secretary or other similar officer of the body corporate, or of any person who was purporting to act in such capacity, he, as well as the body corporate, shall be guilty of that offence and shall be liable to be proceeded against and punished accordingly. - (3) (a) The Governor in Council may, by regulations made under section 39, provide for administrative penalties which may be imposed by the Regulatory Authority without recourse to civil or criminal proceedings:
+- 38. (1) It is an offence for a person to- - (a) contravene or fail to comply with any of the provisions of this Ordinance for which no separate penalty is provided; - (b) contravene or fail to comply with the provisions of any Directive or regulation; - (c) fail to comply with any lawful order or requirement of the Regulatory Authority; - (d) fail to comply with any lawful order or requirement of any other person made under this Ordinance; - (e) without reasonable excuse alter, suppress, conceal, destroy or refuse to produce any document which the person is lawfully required to produce by any other person under this Ordinance; or liable to be proceeded against and punished accordingly.

+(f) willfully obstruct any person exercising powers or functions under this Ordinance.
+Penalty: A fine of $\pounds$ 5,000 or imprisonment for 2 years, or both.

+(2) If an offence under this Ordinance is committed by a corporate body and is proved to have been committed with the consent or connivance of any manager, secretary or other similar officer of the corporate body, or of any person who was purporting to act in such capacity, that officer or person, as well as the corporate body, commits that offence and is

+(3) (a) The Governor in Council may, by regulations made under section 39, provide for administrative penalties which may be imposed by the Regulatory Authority without recourse to civil or criminal proceedings.

-Provided that such regulations may not provide for a financial penalty exceeding £10,000.
+(aa) Such regulations may not provide for a financial penalty exceeding £10,000.

-Regulations made under paragraph (a) shall provide for an appeal from any decision of the Regulatory Authority to impose an administrative penalty.
+(b) Regulations made under paragraph (a) must provide for an appeal from any decision of the Regulatory Authority to impose an administrative penalty.